 Some of these products also protect fabrics from fading and resist mold, mildew, and bacteria.

 What to do: Apply the appropriate sealer once a year after a deep upholstery and carpet cleaning.

 #5 Clean Your Oven the Old-Fashioned Way

 Forget oven cleaners that promise an easy job.
 Most cleaners give off noxious fumes and make a horrible mess.
 The basic ingredient in many oven cleaners is lye, which can burn your eyes and your skin; it’s usually fatal if swallowed.

 What to do: Use a wet pumice stone to scrape off dirt and grease.
 It’s faster than oven cleaner and toxin-free.

 Tip: Need to wipe your range or anything else down?
 You can bust filth faster by heating up a clean, damp sponge or cloth in a microwave for 30 seconds before wiping with or without a cleaning product.
 Put on rubber gloves before you pick up that hot sponge.

-The facts: When you spot clean daily, you can prevent smudges from staining, banish dust bunnies, and even combat allergens.
+Small cleaning projects prevent filth from building up.
+When you spot clean daily, you can prevent smudges from staining, banish dust bunnies, and even combat allergens.

-Next steps: Create a spot-cleaning kit so you can address small, dirty situations in minutes.
+What to do: Create a spot-cleaning kit so you can address small, dirty situations in minutes.

 - Cleaning pads are great for eradicating dirty fingerprints on walls and light switches.